(Continued from Part 1)

 I am not exactly sure what “X” said next to his co-workers but they were soon beside themselves with laughter!

-I guess it was something like, “Ah, he thinks we’re all crazy!”
+I suspect it was something like, “Ah, he thinks we’re all crazy!”

-It occured to me that the Cuban geologist Manuel Iturralde-Vinent was one of those careful scientists who must have been intrigued by the strange patterns found by Zalitzki and Weinzweig.
+It occurred to me that the Cuban geologist Manuel Iturralde-Vinent was likely a careful scientist but was intrigued by the strange sea floor patterns found by Zalitzki and Weinzweig.
 The “grey plate” in the middle of the city-like features seemed truly bizarre to the scientist because it did not belong in the accepted narrative and paradigm.
 Iturralde-Vinent’s involvement only deepens the mystery; the last thing we hear is that the site needs further investigation and the cost is considerable.

 Not being indoctrinated into any particular ideology, I felt free to explore and the next Cuban odyssey would open entirely new vistas. -AJB